SIG (LON:SHI) Rating Reiterated by Peel Hunt

-Peel Hunt reaffirmed their hold rating on shares of SIG (LON:SHI) in a report released on Tuesday morning, ThisIsMoney.Co.Uk reports.
+Peel Hunt reaffirmed their hold rating on shares of SIG (LON:SHI) in a report published on Monday, ThisIsMoney.Co.Uk reports.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.

-Other equities analysts have also recently issued research reports about the stock.
-Berenberg Bank lowered their price objective on shares of SIG from GBX 135 ($1.78) to GBX 100 ($1.32) and set a hold rating on the stock in a research note on Monday, October 14th.
-Jefferies Financial Group lowered their price objective on shares of SIG from GBX 142 ($1.87) to GBX 122 ($1.60) and set a hold rating on the stock in a research note on Monday, December 2nd.
-Royal Bank of Canada reaffirmed an outperform rating on shares of SIG in a research note on Monday, October 7th.
-UBS Group lowered their price objective on shares of SIG from GBX 88 ($1.16) to GBX 73 ($0.96) and set a sell rating on the stock in a research note on Friday, January 10th.
-Finally, Shore Capital reaffirmed an under review rating on shares of SIG in a research note on Monday, October 7th.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating and two have issued a buy rating to the company’s stock.
-The company has an average rating of Hold and a consensus target price of GBX 104.88 ($1.38).
+A number of other research analysts have also commented on the stock.
+Citigroup restated a neutral rating and issued a GBX 92 ($1.21) price objective on shares of SIG in a research note on Friday, January 10th.
+Berenberg Bank dropped their price objective on shares of SIG from GBX 100 ($1.32) to GBX 85 ($1.12) and set a hold rating on the stock in a research note on Friday.
+Royal Bank of Canada restated an outperform rating on shares of SIG in a research note on Monday, October 7th.
+Shore Capital restated an under review rating on shares of SIG in a research note on Monday, October 7th.
+Finally, Liberum Capital restated a hold rating on shares of SIG in a research note on Tuesday, January 21st.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and two have issued a buy rating to the stock.
+The stock currently has a consensus rating of Hold and a consensus target price of GBX 103 ($1.35).

 SIG plc engages in the distribution and merchant of specialist building products for the construction and related markets in the United Kingdom, Ireland, and Mainland Europe.
 It offers insulation and energy management products, such as structural and technical insulations, dry linings, construction accessories, fixings, air handling systems, and modular housing systems.